open-source-kitchen/source-code/archetypes/recipe-bundle/index.md

 image: awesome-recipe-image.jpg # Name of image in recipe bundle
 imagecredit: https://placekitten.com/600/800 # URL to image source page, website, or creator
 YouTubeID:  # The F2SYDXV1W1w part of https://www.youtube.com/watch?v=F2SYDXV1W1w
-authorName: Anonymous # Name of the recipe/article author
+author: Anonymous # Name of the recipe/article author
 authorURL: # URL of their home website
 sourceName: Unknown # Name of the source website
 sourceURL: # Actual URL of the recipe itself